Part II Entry 25 of 84

 These are not the same thing, and confusing them is one of the most common ways that parents with good intentions produce poor outcomes.
 A child who is consistently protected from difficulty, whose distress is immediately soothed, whose preferences are routinely prioritized, is being loved in a way that feels like love but functions like deprivation.
 What they are not receiving is the thing they most need: repeated, graduated experience of handling things.

-The parenting culture of the past several decades has drifted toward a model in which the parent's job is to optimize the child's experience: to reduce suffering, increase stimulation, and produce visible signs of flourishing.
+The parenting culture of the past several decades has drifted toward a model in which the parent's job is to manage every part of the child's experience: to reduce suffering, increase stimulation, and produce visible signs of flourishing.
 This model serves the parent's need for reassurance more than it serves the child's development.
 When you rush to fix every problem, you are not protecting your child.
 You are protecting yourself from the discomfort of watching your child struggle.
 These are very different acts, and children can feel the difference.

 What You Actually Owe Them